ktwiford/Pet-Businesses-SEUSA/README.md

-# Webmap of pet businesses in the Gulg coastal states
+# Webmap of pet businesses in the Gulf coastal states
 Web mapping application showcasing businesses in SE USA
 ## Data
 Data was acquired through Data Axle and includes grooming, spas, and training for pets.
 Additionally, the data includes vets and shelters.